yayahjb/neartree/trunk/NearTree/README_NearTree.txt

       They should function in a fashion essentially the same as STL iterators.
 There is no assurance that data will be returned in the order it was loaded, just that it is accessible.
 This is the list of iterators.
-The same set is avaiable for const_iterator.
+The same set is available for const_iterator.

       iterator ( void ) { }; // constructor
       iterator ( const const_iterator& s )